ArjunS07/arjuns07.github.io/content/blog/microsoft-chatgpt-language-bing/index.md

 Even still, the computational resources required to run ChatGPT dwarf in comparison to what it takes to train an LLM.
 Even if the code for them was made publicly available - which it rarely is -  its use to developers for  fine-tuning and testing, and the extent to which an open-source ecosystem can be built around it, is restricted by the computational resources required to train these models.
 Previous developments in computer science eventually trickled down, but I’m not sure how long it’s going to take for the resources required to train something like that DALL-E 2 – 4 weeks on on 256 Nvidia V100 GPUs – to become accessible to the average research lab.

----

-## Why this matters
+But why does this matter?

 The reason why I think this is such a crucial moment in artificial intelligence is because Microsoft is going to have to reckon with each of these challenges for this integration to be successful.

 If they play it safe, they might be able to build something that rivals [Google’s Knowledge Graph](https://support.google.com/knowledgepanel/answer/9787176?hl=en).

 That’d perhaps be useful, and definitely have a positive impact on the Bing user experience – but considering it’s something Google’s had since long before LLMs were mainstream technology, it's probably not something which Microsoft executives would see as a justification of their massive investment in OpenAI.
 Besides, it's not exactly the best application of ChatGPT.
 ChatGPT is tuned for guided conversation, not general NLP tasks like its underlying GPT-3 model.